US companies hunt for loopholes to beat China tariffs

 US companies have issued a series of warnings about the economic fallout from the trade war ahead of a meeting planned this week between Mr Trump and Xi Jinping, the Chinese president, at the G20 summit in Osaka.

-In addition to billions of dollars in charges imposed on Chinese imports, the Trump administration is threatening levies on an additional $300bn of goods, increasing pressure on companies with longstanding relationships with Chinese suppliers.
+In addition to billions of dollars in charges imposed on Chinese imports, the Trump administration is threatening levies on an additional $300 billion of goods, increasing pressure on companies with longstanding relationships with Chinese suppliers.

 Jason Bonfig, chief merchandising officer at electronics retailer Best Buy, told a recent hearing in Washington: “In many leading products, there is no practical substitute made outside of China in the near term.”